 Trust me, this tip will be instantly glued to you once you practice other tips weekly (or on a daily basis for faster results!).
 By seeing, listening, writing, spelling, typing, and saying some common Malay words, phrases, and expressions regularly, your brain will understand that you want to learn a new language.

-If you've been struggling to blend in the Malaysian society, maybe this could be the one thing you have been missing out on!
+Did you know that the fastest way to learn a new language is to learn its slang?
+If you’ve been struggling to blend into Malaysian society, maybe this could be the one thing you have been missing out on!
 Like any other country and culture, Malaysia has its own set of unique slang and expressions.
-So, you might want to reconsider this important element if you haven't learned it yet.
+So, you might want to reconsider this important element if you haven’t learned it yet.

 Of course, one of the tricks to flatter someone is by giving them compliments, so you can start by doing that.